 Laurence McJannet; Rising Out Of The Shropshire Plains

-Laurence McJannet, author of ‘Bikepacking’, guides us through a bikepacking trip to the Shropshire Plains in this excerpt from his book.
+Laurence McJannet, author of ‘Bikepacking’, guides us through a bikepacking trip to the Shropshire Plains.

 The Long Mynd, Shropshire

 As a Shropshire lad, I’ve always had a soft spot for the Long Mynd’s ‘windy wealds’ and ‘valley guarded granges’ that inspired the poetry of A E Housman.
 Rising out of the Shropshire Plains, Wenlock Edge and the Mynd tower over the market town of Church Stretton, where my train rolls in after many years away, eagerly anticipating reacquainting myself with the network of trails that skirt close to the Welsh border.
 Steep banks (locally known as ‘batches’) radiate from the Long Mynd’s moor tops, some 500m up, and technical trails spill down the valleys on all sides.

 Each time I arrive at the station here I’m reminded of the town’s well-earned epithet – that of ‘Little Switzerland’.
 Set amidst the silent sentinels of the Shropshire Hills, it is almost defined by them, this quaint little town that lies on one of Europe’s largest natural faults.

 Over the years I must have ridden most of the miles of natural trails here, but my long overdue return heralds a different experience – my first wild camp amid these hills that were once my home.
 Lugging my laden bike off the train, I spin out on familiar roads, albeit briefly; the hills loom so closely over Church Stretton, you can be on their lower slopes within minutes of alighting from the train.